spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/dashboard/managing-merchants-performance-data.md

 #### Validity

-Valid—The total number of valid offers, that is,  offers that have no validity dates or **Valid From & Valid To** includes today's date.
+Valid—the total number of valid offers, that is, offers that have no validity dates or **Valid From & Valid To** includes today's date.

-Expiring in 5 days—The total number of offers that will expire in the next 5 days.
+Expiring in 5 days—the total number of offers that will expire in the next 5 days.

 #### Visibility